futurefounder/futurefounder/README.md

 ---

-⚡ Aspiring Front End Developer with a 10+ years background in marketing
+⚡ Learning to code with a 10+ years marketing background

 🔭 Started my own micro startup <a href ="https:www.remotenactive.com" target="_top"> remotenactive.com </a> and consult agencies and startups on paid media